-Many people who are suffering from terminal illness, painful conditions, or intense sadness or emotional pain have wondered if we can just ask God to take our lives.
+Many people who are suffering from terminal illness, painful conditions, or intense sadness or emotional pain want to die.
+Those who are suffering wonder if they can just ask God to take their lives.
 Is this a form of suicide?
 Will God take us to heaven if we pray to die?
 The question that also arises is whether such a prayer is sinful.

-As believers we are always to pray, “Your Will be done.”
-None of us will die before it is our time.
+As believers we are always to pray, “Your will be done.”
+None of us will die before it is our time, even if we want to die.
 David verifies the truth that all our days are planned out by God and nothing will shorten them outside of God’s will: “All the days ordained for me were written in your book before one of them came to be” (Psalm 139:16).
 Rather than praying to die, it is better to pray for God’s strength and grace to stand fast in whatever suffering we are experiencing and trust in God to determine the time and the details of our passing.

 When we are under the intense pressure of suffering, we sometimes feel like we simply can’t go on any longer.
 But God reminds us that there is no suffering or trial that comes upon a believer that someone else hasn’t gone through before us.
 Other believers have suffered pain that could not be alleviated by modern medicine.
 Other believers have suffered persecution and hideous deaths at the hands of God-haters.
 Other believers have been lonely and abandoned, some imprisoned for their testimony.
 So we are certainly not alone.
 But God is always faithful, and He will not allow us to suffer or be tested above what we can withstand and will also make a way to escape so that we are able to bear up under it (1 Corinthians 10:13).

-Finally, to answer the question of whether it is actually sinful to pray to die, quite simply it may come down the principle "Whatever is not of faith, is sin” (Romans 14:23).
+Finally, to answer the question of whether it is actually sinful to pray to die, quite simply it may come down to the principle “whatever is not of faith, is sin” (Romans 14:23).
 In other words, if our inner man says that it is sin, then to us it is sin.
 There is also the Scripture that says, “Anyone, then, who knows the good he ought to do and doesn’t do it, sins” (James 4:17).
-There is only one sin that keeps us out of heaven and that is the sin of rejecting the Lord Jesus Christ as our savior by being born again and receiving the gift of eternal life.
+There is only one sin that keeps us out of heaven, and that is the sin of rejecting the Lord Jesus Christ as our Savior.
 But praying to God to allow us to die can be sin because doing so indicates a lack of faith.
 A better prayer would be “God, you have promised to sustain me through any trial.
-I beg you to ease my suffering or provide a way of escape through it.
+I beg you to take away my hopelessness, comfort me with your presence, and uphold me with your strong right hand.
 But in all things, not my will but yours be done.
 Amen.”